NeilGirdhar/efax/README.rst

 - Solve for or research the equations needed to fill the blanks in the overview pdf, and put them in the issue.
 I'll add them to the pdf for you.

-- Implement the natural and expectation parametrizations.
-This can either be done directly like in the Bernoulli distribution, or as a transformation of an existing exponential family like the Rayleigh distribution.
-If the conversion from the expectation to the natural parametrization has no analytical solution, then there's a mixin that implements a numerical solution, which was used in the Dirichlet distribution.
+- Implement the natural and expectation parametrizations, either:

+  - directly like in the Bernoulli distribution, or
+  - as a transformation of an existing exponential family like the Rayleigh distribution.

+- Implement the conversion from the expectation to the natural parametrization.
+If this has no analytical solution, then there's a mixin that implements a numerical solution.
+This can be seen in the Dirichlet distribution.

 - Add the new distribution to the tests by adding it to `create_info <https://github.com/NeilGirdhar/efax/blob/master/tests/create_info.py>`_.)